 Nevertheless, as online programs continue to grow and become more standard and regulated, this stigma will continue to decrease.
 Normalization of online psychology programs will also create additional demand for online psychology teachers at the collegiate level.

 Search for Psychology Schools by State.

-Overall, almost all accredited on-campus psychology programs will require some form of testing, whether it be SAT or ACT for bachelors or GRE for graduate level programs.
-Online programs, on the other hand, do not always require GRE test scores for admission.
+Overall, almost all accredited on-campus psychology programs will require some form of testing, whether it be SAT or ACT for bachelors, GMAT or GRE for graduate-level programs.
+Online programs, on the other hand, do not always require standardized graduate or undergraduate test scores for admission.